-The mission of the Middle Grade Mafia is to provide a refuge, a klatch, for established and aspiring middle grade authors.
+The mission of Middle-Grade Mojo is to provide a refuge, a klatch, for established and aspiring middle grade authors.
 The purpose of the site is to share knowledge, inspire each other, and celebrate good news.
 Writing can be a lonely endeavor, but when you are part of a family, you are never alone.

 Lisa Lewis Tyre